 - Don’t use it to make cash withdrawals, as you’ll probably be charged high bank fees for this service

 - If your credit card debt does become unmanageable, talk you your credit provider about your options.
 And stop using it.

-Read more about this on our page about credit and debt management.
+Read more about this on our Credit cards page.